 Staff Directory Show all

-Kim Hultgren is the sophomore English teacher at Westside Christian High School.
+Kim Hultgren is a sophomore and senior English teacher at Westside Christian High School.
 She has been a Language Arts and Social Studies educator for nearly fifteen years.
 A California native, Kim received her undergraduate degree from UCLA and then her Masters in Teaching at Concordia in Portland.
-She and her husband have lived in Oregon for fifteen years and have three elementary-aged children.
+She and her husband have lived in Oregon for fifteen years and have three children.

 Shirly Tagayuna teaches AP Language, 11th Grade English, Speech and Creative Writing.
 She is also the theatre and Oregon Thespian Troupe director (#4536) here at Westside Christian High School.
 She graduated with a B.A. in English from Biola University (’09) and received her Masters in Teaching from Multnomah University (’12) where she studied under Dr. Debi Miller.
 Her teaching background includes ELL and 11th Grade English, middle and high school drama, creative writing, and speech and debate.
 She loves encouraging students to think critically and creatively.
 Shirly is a local Hawaii girl at heart and enjoys visiting her family on the North Shore of Oahu where she grew up.
 She loves the ocean, traveling, and spending time with her loved ones.